 \section{Abstract}

-For each $p>1$ we find an expression, for the main Bellman function of three variables associated to the dyadic maximal operator on $\mb R^n$, that appears in \cite{4}, by using an alternative approach which was introduced in \cite{5}.
-Actually we do that in the more general setting of tree-like maximal operators.
+We provide an alternative proof and expression of the Bellman function of the dyadic maximal operator in connection with the Dyadic Carleson Imbedding Theorem, which appears in \cite{10}.
+We also evaluate the Bellman function of four variables of the dyadic maximal operator